-Bachelor of Education (Primary) - commenced prior to 2018 Discipline Studies Discipline Content: 7 units Curriculum and Pedagogy: 7 units Electives: 2 units in one learning area Professional Experience Preservice teachers should complete at least one supervised professional experience in: early phase (P-2); and primary (3-6).
+Bachelor of Education (Prin nary) - commenced prior to 2018 8 Discipline Studies Discipline Content: 7 units Curriculum and Pedagogy: 7 units Electives: 2 units in one learning area Professional Experience Preservice teachers should complete at least one supervised professional experience i early phase (P-2); and primary (3-6).
 Focus Area A focus area in one learning area, comprising: 1 or 2 core units; and 1 or 2 elective units (as applicable).